 I don’t want to be given anything.
 I don’t want someone else deciding how many days I can have to do as I please.
 I don’t want to be approached by coworkers every year who ask if I have heard if our annual companywide raise will be 50 or 75 cents, and I do not want an award for being a good girl and showing up on time every day.
 I don’t want to look back at my life and see that the majority of it was spent alone in my small cubicle, looking forward to my 30 minute lunch, the few hours I get to hang out with my family after work, and the two out of seven days per week that I get to do what I want.
 I don’t want to get handed an allowance after a week of doing my chores.
 I don’t want to spend my life being a part of someone else’s machine.

-So, as my coworkers hand in vacation slips with new plans of one week beach vacations, I am planning my permanent vacation from the rat race.
+So, as my coworkers hand in vacation slips with new plans for one-week beach vacations, I am planning my permanent vacation from the rat race.
 From being told what to do by people who think very highly of themselves for being related to the owners of our small company while wearing overly expensive attire and financing luxurious vehicles.
 From depending on other people to maintain my livelihood.
 From feeling like I need to look busy at all times.
-From the redundant greetings of “Good morning” and “See you tomorrow” that start and end my work day, only broken up by the weekly “Happy Friday!”
+From the redundant greetings of “Good morning” and “See you tomorrow” that start and end my workday, only broken up by the weekly “Happy Friday!”
 From exchanging my precious time for money.
 From being average.
 From mediocrity.
 From settling.